Dreaming of more kitchen storage and space? We’ve got you covered. Here are five mistakes homeowners often make in a small kitchen.

 5. Choose warm lighting instead of natural light

 Whether or not you’re an expert in interior design, you’d know that having the right lighting can make or break a space.
 Natural light is always welcomed in a small space as it enhances and broadens the room.
 For places where natural light is sparse, settle for white light and LED strips as they work well in smaller kitchens.
+Better yet, install pendant lights above the kitchen island or dining table to illuminate the space.

 Whatever you do, don’t choose warm lighting.
-Warm lighting may be the perfect choice for your bedroom — it helps calm down the atmosphere — but the soft, yellowish light is a big no-no in small kitchens.
+Warm lighting may be the perfect choice for your bedroom — it helps calm down the atmosphere — but the soft, yellowish lighting is a big no-no in small kitchens.
 As mentioned above, bright and light colours help expand a space while warm and dark shades absorb light and recede.